estark37/estark37.github.io/index.markdown

 layout: home
 ---

 Hello!
-I'm a software engineer working on the Google Chrome web browser.
-I lead Chrome's usable security team.
-We build features in Chrome that help people make safe decisions on the web.
-We also conduct quantitative field [research](publications.html) about how these features work and consult extensively with other teams as part of Chrome's security review process.
+I'm a software engineer and manager working on the Google Chrome web browser.
+I lead Chrome's "Trusty Transport" team.
+We provide a foundation of trustworthy, understandable encrypted and authenticated connections for the web.
+We work on HTTPS certificate verification, ecosystem improvements like Certificate Transparency, the TLS stack, and connection security UX (such as site identity in the address bar and certificate warnings).
+I also co-lead a cross-functional virtual team of usable security experts who provide consulting and security reviews across Chrome.
+Much of my work involves quantitative field [research](publications.html) about how Chrome's security features work.
 Some of my major Chrome projects have included: promoting HTTPS adoption, improving and resolving unnecessary HTTPS certificate errors, building tools to help developers roll out more secure configurations, and building new warnings for spoofy domains.

-I've worked on Chrome for about 5 years.
+I've worked on Chrome for about 6 years.
 Before that, I was a core developer on Meteor, a JavaScript application framework.

 I received my bachelor's degree from Stanford University and master's degree